top of page

 Why free recall works: the science behind effective studying

-Free recall's efficacy is supported by extensive research.
-In the influential study above by Karpicke and Blunt (2011), students read a short scientific text and then studied it using different strategies: repeated reading, concept mapping, or retrieval practice via free recall.
-All groups had equal total study time.
-One week later, students were tested on both verbatim recall and their ability to make inferences.
-The free recall group significantly outperformed the others on both measures.
-Here's why:
+In the study above, students read a short scientific text and then studied it using different strategies: repeated reading, concept mapping, or free recall.
+One week later, students were tested on both their recall of information and their ability to make inferences.

 Retrieval-induced forgetting

-When you recall only part of a topic, the unpracticed parts can become harder to remember—a phenomenon known as retrieval-induced forgetting (Anderson et al., 1994).
-For example, if you're studying a list of fruits: apple, banana, orange, and pineapple but only review apple and banana, your memory of orange and pineapple tends to weaken.
-This happens because your brain suppresses similar, unreviewed information to make the recalled items more distinct.
-While adaptive, it can lead to unintended forgetting.
-Free recall effectively eliminates this issue.
+For example, you're studying a list of fruits: apple, banana, orange, and pineapple.
+If you only review apple and banana, your memory of orange and pineapple can weaken.
+It happens because your brain suppresses closely related knowledge to make the recalled items more distinct.

 Metacognition